barbosaaob/barbosaaob.github.io/content/blog/nix.md

     $ nix-env -e firefox
     uninstalling 'firefox-107.0'

-This actually only makes the package unavailable to the user.
+This only makes the package unavailable to the user.
 Please read Nix quirks below.

 ### upgrade all packages